huntington-schon/Cyclistic-Case-Study/Cyclistic_Github.md

 -   Remove all classic bike trips that have a null start/end station.
 Classic bikes have to start and end at a docking station while electric bikes do not.
--   Remove trips that have null latitude and/or longitude values
+-   Remove trips that have null latitude and/or longitude values.
 -   Remove trips that have a ride lengths of less than one minute, or greater than one day.
 These outliers represent possibly corrupt data, invalid trips, stolen bikes, or maintenance trips.

 ## Data Manipulation